pvtulsiram538/sampleMERN/README.md

 # sample POC
-covering login authentication , Authorised routing & lazy load with webpack
+covering login authentication , Authorised routing & lazy load with webpack .

+**Note : This application needs Node 7.x. as we are using
+async await & ES6 class structure and concepts

 ## Quickstart